 We incorporated the company, and we loaded up the bank accounts.
 We developed our collateral (cards, letterhead, brochures) and we lined up several clients.
 We had a plan, and we intended to work that plan.

 I stepped out first, since we didn’t want to sink the venture before it even had a chance to succeed.
 But then, on the very first day in business (October 1987), the stock market crashed!

 Oops — we hadn’t planned for that.
 Yes, it was scary for a while.
 But the plans we made worked, and the business continued to grow.
 My business partner was able to join me only a few months later.

 Looking back, I often muse that “The first day in business was the worst day in business.”
 Every day since has been better!

 - Planning pays off — particularly when unexpected disasters occur!

-Since that fateful day in 1987, this business has proved interesting and much fun.
-In addition to consulting in almost every state in the US, I’ve done projects around the world.
+Since that fateful day in 1987, this business has proved interesting and fun.
+Along with consulting in almost every state in the US, I’ve done projects around the world.

 The consulting business has treated me well, and I’ve even been able to set aside enough to feel financially secure as I approach my “golden” years.
-Mary, my phenomenal wife (she put up with me for over 40 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren
+Mary, my phenomenal wife (she put up with me for almost 50 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren

 - Life is good!